masterminds-kenya/social_network/checklist-03.md

     - [ ] Ver B) Re-assign the cloned/dev DB to the Dev Project
     - [ ] Ver C) See if the DB image/clone can be used to create DB in Dev Project.
 - [ ] Remove very excessive logs.
 Keeping high log level until onboarding is verified.
+- [ ] Check and comply to expected response on a cron job.
 - [ ] Flatten Migrate files to not create and delete unneeded changes (esp. test changes)
 - [ ] Migrate Live DB (test with having Dev site connect to it before deploy live code?)
 - [ ] Set DEV_RUN=False, and deploy to live site.